Heat Illness Prevention and Response

 • Ensure completion of heat illness prevention training via these options:

-• EHS 702 Heat Illness is a 20-minute online course available through the UC Learning Center.
+• Employees must complete EHS 702 Heat Illness, a 20-minute online course available through the UC Learning Center.

-• Supervisor-led discussion using the EH&S Heat Illness Fact Sheet and Checklist (This option includes a form to document training attendance).
+• Or Employees must attend a supervisor-led discussion using the EH&S Heat Illness Fact Sheet and Checklist (This option includes a form to document training attendance).

 Outdoor work when temperature exceeds 95°F

-Pay attention to details in the Work Planning and Site Checklist for requirements when it is over 95°.
-To prepare:
+In addition to the standards above, supervisors and employees should review the Work Planning and Site Checklist for requirements when outdoor temperatures are over 95°F. To prepare:

 • If possible, limit strenuous tasks to morning or late afternoon.